graalvm/graalvm-demos/native-aws-fargate/README.md

 ----------------------
 Ensure that you have the following installed and follow the linked instructions for any that you are missing:
 - A Docker-API compatible container runtime such as [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/) or [Docker](https://www.docker.io/gettingstarted/)
+    - Ensure that the daemon is actively running before beginning the demo
 - Amazon Web Service CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
     - Once installed, configure your AWS credentials: https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html
 - Amazon Elastic Container Service: https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html